 At John Muir Health, we believe in fostering an environment where nurses can be passionate about the work they do.
-To help nurses start their career and grow personally and professionally, we offer a comprehensive, evidence-based Nurse Residency Program (NRP).
+To help nurses start their career and grow personally and professionally, we offer a comprehensive, evidence-based Nurse Residency Program (NRP) located in the California Bay Area.
 Let us help you to reach your full potential!

 Both John Muir Health’s Concord and Walnut Creek Medical Centers are ANCC Magnet designed medical centers.